RillingDev/yugioh-deck-tool/README.md

 #### Build output.

 - `common.js` contains code required for both the tooltip and the deck-tool to work, **and has to be loaded before these**.
 - `app.js` and `app.css` contain code for the actual deck-tool.
 - `tooltip.js` and `tooltip.css` contain code for the tooltips.
 - `index.html` contains a basic setup loading the aforementioned files and starts the deck-tool with tooltips.

 The `.map` files are optional and only used for debugging.

+### Notes

+Even though every package has its own tsconfig, those are only used when running TypeScript for that specific package (e.g. when running tests).
+When using the `build` script, only the `application` tsconfig is used, even when resolving TypeScript code from other packages.

 ### Architecture